 I joined the company in 1975 to allow them to cope with the ever increasing number of customers.

 We moved to Friars Street in 1979 as Stirling was crying out for Fabric and Embroidery.
 The success of the Education Department required the recently retired Roy Pemberton to assist us.

-Nowadays the team consists of: Lorna D, Lesley, Lorna M, Kirsty, Caitlan, Grahame and numerous freelance teachers.
+Nowadays the team consists of: Lesley, Lorna M, Audrey, Emma, Ross, Fiona & Abby and numerous freelance teachers.

 When I first started my parents advised me to treat customers as I would like to be treated myself.
 It must work as unlike many of our competitors who have come and gone we still strive to do the best we can for you.

-We thank you all and here's to the next forty years.
+We thank you all and here's to the next forty eight years.

 Pembertons is located at 21-25 Friars Street in the City of Stirling.

 We are open: Monday to Saturday from: 8.30 until 5.00pm.